The data behind every confident pay decision just got a lot stronger

 Peer does not remove uncertainty.
 It changes the starting point.

-Peer data updates daily and draws from a large base of incumbent records.
-Comp teams start with a current view of how employers are pricing work across roles and regions.
-They compare adjacent jobs and set ranges with stronger context.
+Peer data is refreshed daily and draws from a large, aggregated base of incumbent records.
+Comp teams start with a better view of how employers are pricing work across roles and regions.
+They can better compare adjacent jobs and set ranges with stronger context.

-From there, the work does not stop.
-The comp team still needs to apply differentials, align to job levels, and ensure consistency across decisions.
+From there, the comp team's work does not stop as they then apply differentials, align to job levels, and ensure consistency across decisions.

-It applies geography and skill adjustments.
-It aligns benchmarks to the organization’s leveling structure.
-It removes variation from manual calculations.
+It applies geography and skill adjustments, aligns benchmarks to the organization’s leveling structure, and removes variation from manual calculations.

-At scale, inconsistency creates risk.
-Pay decisions become hard to explain.
-Gaps show up across teams and regions.
+At scale, inconsistency creates risk, and pay decisions become hard to explain.
+Gaps can show up across teams and regions.

-When analysis runs this way, comp decisions scale.
+But when analysis is supported by data-informed, intelligent workflows, comp decisions scale more easily.
 More roles get priced with the same logic.
 Managers and finance partners work from the same baseline.
 Decisions move faster with fewer revisions.

-10.2 million is not the finish line.
+Surpassing 10.2 million incumbents in Peer is not the finish line.
 We are adding compensation elements like equity, long-term incentives, bonus pay, and allowances.
-Organizations relying on Payscale data for director-level and above roles need those components to complete the picture.
+Organizations relying on our data for director-level and above roles need those components to form a more complete picture of compensation.

-Some vertical networks are newer, with participation still growing.
-International markets do not yet have the depth we have built in the U.S. We are building toward both.
+Some vertical networks are newer, and international markets still do not yet have the depth we have built in the U.S. But we are building toward both.

 Our north star is trust.
 This network has grown because the value is real, and because the organizations in it chose to participate in something larger than their own benchmarking problem.